 WATCH OUT!
-Volume III of The Big Bonkers Doodah Book, A Big Book by Small Children, has been published and is now available to order at £9.99 per copy through the bookstore, to view through Hampshire Libraries or bookshop, Waterstone’s.
+Volume III of The Big Bonkers Doodah Book, A Big Book by Small Children, is now available to order at £9.99 per copy through the bookstore, to view through Hampshire Libraries or on sale at Alton bookshop, Waterstone’s.

 Run by children’s author and workshop provider, Sarah Lucas, alongside children’s worker, Kate Collins, the Putting Pen to Paper courses are held during term-time, avoiding half-term and main holiday weekends wherever possible.
 Boys and girls have joined from a wide range of schools, Alton School, Anstey Junior School, Bentley Primary, Bentworth St. Mary’s, Binsted CofE Primary, Camelsdale Primary, Chawton CofE Primary, Four Marks Primary, Froxfield CofE Primary, Medstead CofE Primary, Ropley CofE Primary, Selborne CofE Primary, Sheet Primary, St. Andrews Endowed, St. Lawrence Primary, St. Swithuns, The Butts, West Meon Cof E Primary and Wooteys County Primary, to name a few.
 We are lucky to have a solid team of Year 7(+) pupils and mentors from Eggars School who come and help with setting up, working one-on-one with the children as well as running class exercises.

 This not-for-profit initiative for Key Stage 2 children has a high number of returnees and has been funded for the school year 2017/2018 by the Big Lottery Fund, Awards for All, allowing course costs to be kept to a minimum.

 If you are interested in Putting Pen to Paper please send your address by email to email@example.com to receive a copy of the Application Form or click on the link above to print direct.
 A separate leaflet can be sent to you by post if you’d prefer.

 Places will be secured upon receipt of a completed form and cheque made payable to ‘Putting Pen to Paper’ with a cost of £20.00 per child, per course.
 Take a minute to read through the following testimonials from parents and children about their experience of Putting Pen to Paper.